 The project provides 38 beds — along with recreational and academic space and a variety of outreach programs — to treat youth ages 12 to 17 with significant psychiatric and behavioral difficulties, as well as individuals age 14 and older who have a developmental disability and concurrent mental illness.

 The building comprises five residential “neighborhoods”:

-Complex Care Unit: A neighborhood for children and youth age 7 to 18 with complex care needs.
+- Complex Care Unit: A neighbourhood for children and youth age 7 to 18 with complex care needs.
 The CCU will provide a comprehensive suite of therapeutic services, with short-term treatment and intervention plans with an intended length of stay of between three and nine months.

 The Facility provides a welcoming campus-like feeling that offers the right amount of space to facilitate a variety of travel options between program spaces, including indoor and outdoor routes that enable interaction with a range of program spaces.
 Several secure gardens and recreational zones are provided with their own space to take full advantage of sunlight, open air and the lush, wooded surroundings of the Riverview campus.